Meat for Sale

 Sheep eat grass, simply, we don’t have to feed them anything else.
 We buy local grain that we tempt them with when we need to move them from place to place.
 Grain is like candy to sheep, best kept at a minimum.
 We also give them a small amount of minerals each day.
 The minerals are important, since the pastures had been neglected and are likely missing nutrients, and the sheep are always eager for them.
 When the sheep are pregnant and lactating, they need more hay, more water, more minerals.

 We grow our own hay, (a neighbor has been baling it for us) so we know that it is good quality mix of grass and alfalfa.
 We bring them fresh water every day.
 We move them around the pastures using portable electric fencing, which mostly does the job of keeping them in.
 The first few times they escaped, it was like an exciting adventure.
 The 50th time, surprisingly, not as fun.
 We installed a permanent fence in 2014 that keeps our troubles to a minimum.

 We have to trim their hooves, which can be okay in the winter when the ground is snow covered, but not very pleasant in the spring when things are muddy.
 When the ewes are lambing, we patiently wait for the lambs to arrive, watching, waiting.
 When they do come, there is much celebration!

 We have the sheep sheared in May.
 We take the wool to a small woolen mill in Appleton on the river called Courtney Woolen Mills.
 I highly recommend taking your wool there to be cleaned and carded.

-We have the cleaned carded wool for sale in our online store.
 Our customers buy it to do felting, spinning, as quilt batting, and making crafts.
 We also sell our wool at our winter farmers markets.
 Raw fleeces are also available in the spring.
 Call or text for more information.